When did you first start playing the 12 string guitar?

 Mainly yes.
 It's E, A, C#, E, G#, B

 It makes for quite a good droning style in E or A. I do tend to favour those keys a bit as a result.
-It does give the guitar a different voice which has caught the attention of a few of our local musicians who I've come to know recently.
+It does give the guitar a bit of a different voice.

 What guitars do you own/perform with?

 The old Gibson 12 I've had for years.
 It's been patched up quite a few times but still has a lovely tone.
 I bought a mini Maton 12 string for practice a couple of years ago, and prior to last years European tour I was lucky to find a 10yo Maton messiah.
-The Gibson at the time was in need of some work, which it has now had thanks to Rick Bartolo, an extremely skilled guitar surgeon on the central coast.
-I also have a couple of other 12's - a Danelectric - and some 6 strings mainly for other people to play.
+The Gibson at the time was in need of some work, which it has now had thanks to Rick Bartolo.
+I also have a couple of other 12's - a Rickenbacker and a Danelectric - and some 6 strings mainly for other people to play.

 What is different between your album from the 70s and what you're producing now?